 - 1. Scope of Agreement.
-This Agreement shall apply to all county employees represented by the Unions signatory hereto ("the Parties"), with the exception of employees represented by the Amalgamated Transit Union, Local 587, and the King County Police Officers' Guild.
-In addition, this Agreement shall apply to any non-represented County employees identified by Council to be treated in the same way as the represented employees covered by this Agreement.
+This Agreement shall be offered by the County to all employees represented by the unions signatory to the 2017-2018 JLMIC Health Benefits Memorandum of Agreement.
+In addition, this Agreement shall apply to any non-represented employees identified by the County to be treated in the same way as the represented employees covered by this Agreement.
+This Agreement shall not be offered to any employees represented by the Amalgamated Transit Union, Local 587, the King County Police Officers' Guild, the Puget Sound Police Managers Association, and the Technical Employees' Association representing employees in Transit.
 All employees to which this Agreement applies shall be referred to as "JLMIC-Eligible Employees." - 2.
-Continuation of JLMIC Protected Fund Reserve.
-The balance of the 2016 JLMIC Protected Fund Reserve ("PFR") shall be carried over to this Agreement and the PFR shall continue to be maintained solely for the purpose of funding, providing and maintaining insured benefits, and providing a reserve fund to self-insure against unanticipated increases to the cost of those insured benefits for JLMIC-Eligible Employees.
-It is expressly agreed that no funds from the PFR shall at any time be used for any other purpose.
+Continuation and Administration of JLMIC Protected Fund Reserve.
+The balance of the 2018 JLMIC Protected Fund Reserve ("PFR") shall be carried over to this Agreement and the PFR shall continue to be maintained solely for the purpose of funding, providing and maintaining insured benefits, and providing a reserve fund to self-insure against unanticipated increases in the cost of those insured benefits, for JLMIC-Eligible Employees.
+It is expressly agreed that no funds from the PFR shall at any time be used for any other purpose except for benefits outlined in this Agreement.
 It is further agreed that the County and organizations handling PFR funds have a responsibility to ensure that PFR funds are being used solely on behalf of JLMIC-Eligible Employees.